RSS Post Importer - Troubleshooting

 Feed content is not being tagged properly

-- Remember that tags are taken in consideration only if the feed is imported as post type, as shown:
+- Remember that tags are taken into consideration only if the feed is imported as post type, as shown:

 - While editing a tag, be sure to separate the Keywords with commas, as shown: